confluence/python-textbok/python_notes/03_Selection_Control_Statements.rst

 The following code fragment will print out a message if the given age is less than 0 *or* if it is more than 120::

-    if age <= 0 or age > 120:
+    if age < 0 or age > 120:
         print("Invalid age: %d" % age)

-The interpreter also performs a short-cut evaluation for ``or`` expressions.
+The interpreter also performs a short-circuit evaluation for ``or`` expressions.
 If it evaluates the first subexpression to be true, it will not bother to evaluate the second, because this is suffifent to determine that the whole expression is true.

 The || operator is also binary::